Explanations and instructions of all things Writing.Com.

 For free members -- chapters 1 and 2 get five choices each, chapters 3 and 4 get three choices each, all chapters after that get two choices each.

-For paid members -- chapters 1 and 2 get five choices each, chapters 3 and 4 get three choices each, all chapters after that get three choices each.
+For paid members with a Basic membership -- chapters 1 and 2 get five choices each, all chapters after that get three choices each.

 Reducing the number of choices after the first few chapters helps to keep Interactive Stories from having a ton of incomplete storylines that are too short to be interesting.
-It takes 331 chapters to fill out the first 5 chapters in all the possible storylines.
+It takes at least 331 chapters and at most 781 chapters to fill out the first 5 chapters in all the possible story lines, depending on the membership statuses of the owner and those who add chapters.

 While anyone can add a chapter to an Interactive Story item, doing so is a first-come, first-served opportunity.
 If someone else happens to add a chapter for the chapter choice you picked between the time you loaded the create chapter page, and the time you try to submit the chapter, their now-existing chapter will cause your submission to result in an error message.
-This is unlikely to happen very often, but due to the nature of the item, the risk cannot be eliminated.
+This is unlikely to happen very often, but due to the nature of the item, this risk cannot be eliminated.
+To avoid losing what you write, save a copy of the chapter on your own computer before submitting it.
 Note: A double-click on the submit can result in the same error message on the second submit because your own first submit was successful; you can check by viewing a fresh load of the previous chapter and then the link to the next chapter for that slot, or your chapter listing in your Community tab.

 Your Community tab shows a total count of all the existing chapters you have added to Interactive Story items, along with a link to a list of all your visible chapters.
 Deleted chapters are not counted.